0x0L/pg2arrow/README.md

 * error handling

-* some systematic tests would be nice
+* some tests would be nice

 ## Type mapping